kezoo/sprite-webpack-plugin/README.md

 By the way, the className is: "." + prefix + connector + imageName

-useImport: Boolean true or false, Default is false, if you set 'bundleMode' as 'one', this option will not be useful anymore.
+useImport: Boolean true or false, Default is false if you set 'bundleMode' as 'one', this option will not be useful anymore.

-[ useImport explanation ] If you set true, and if you also preferred 'multiple', the plugin will attempt to find your 'sprite-index.css' (spriteName + connector + indexName + "." + proccesor), if not found, the plugin will create it, then automatically add css '@import' for you.
+[ useImport explanation ]
+If you set true, and if you also preferred 'multiple', the plugin will attempt to find your 'sprite-index.css' (spriteName + connector + indexName + "." + proccesor), if not found, the plugin will create it, then automatically add css '@import' for you.
 It would look like this:

 @import "./sprite-base.css";
 @import "./sprite-home.css";